 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 We take responsibility for conducting and growing our business in a safe, sustainable and responsible manner.
 We understand the impact our activities can have on the environment and society around us, and endeavour to ensure we eliminate or mitigate the risk of negative impacts and leave a positive legacy in the communities where we work.
-Our Murphy at 75 Strategy sets out specific targets around Climate Action and Social Value making sustainable decision making an integral part of the way we do business.
+Our Murphy at 75 strategy sets out specific targets around Climate Action and Social Value making sustainable decision making an integral part of the way we do business.
 We also have policy statements in relation to Environment, Social & Governance (ESG) and Sustainable Procurement which are available internally and to our supply chain.

 We have signed the Construction Protocol with the Gangmasters and Labour Abuse Authority (GLAA), and with other members of our industry, to support the objective of eradicating slavery and labour exploitation in the sector.

 The Group has also signed the Supply Chain Sustainability School’s People Matter Charter that commits us to ensuring that basic human rights are protected and exploitation in the workplace is eliminated.

 Our Anti-Slavery Policy sets out our approach to modern slavery and applies to everyone working directly or indirectly for or with us.
 We recognise that appropriate training on modern slavery and the use of forced, compulsory or trafficked labour will increase awareness among our people as well as mitigating the risk within the business and the supply chain.